benj-chen/benj-chen/README.md

 ### Hi there 👋

+const string NAME = "Benjamin Chen";
+int AGE = 14
+,GRADE=9;
+string SCHOOL = "Los Gatos High School (USA, CA 95030)";

+## Repositories to note

+[exercises](https://github.com/benj-chen/exercises) contains the bulk of my CS projects and challenges, like USACO solutions, Advent of Code, and Codeforces, along with less active problem sources like cses.fi.
+Live USACO solutions are put in their separate directory within their level.

 <!--
 **benj-chen/benj-chen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.